I enjoy educating others about film history and the early years of cinema.

 This three-second cartoon, discovered in Kyoto in 2005, is considered the oldest work of Japanese animation.
 The creator is unknown, as is the exact production year.
 Historians estimate it was made between 1907 and 1911, and that it was mass-produced by a small film company to be sold to the few wealthy people who owned home projectors at the time.

 In the film, a little boy in a sailor suit draws the words katsudō shashin, or “moving picture,” on a wall, then turns toward the viewer, takes off his hat, and bows.
-The images move at sixteen frames per second, which adds up to fifty frames, all of which were stenciled on a celluloid strip.
+The images move at 16 frames per second, which adds up to 50 frames, all of which were stenciled on a celluloid strip.

 6. Fantasmagorie (1908)

 The title of Fantasmagorie (1908), which translates to A Fantasy, comes from the fantasmograph, a type of image projector that was used by magicians to project images of ghosts.
 This film was directed by French caricaturist Émile Cohl and is one of the earliest examples of hand-drawn animation, with 700 drawings shot on negative film to make the background look like a chalkboard.

 Fantasmagorie begins with a stick figure attending a play and encountering a woman with a feathery hat, then shifts to a clown playing pranks and getting hit by the cork of a wine bottle, which morphs into a flower.
 These surreal images and stream-of-consciousness narrative structure are believed to have been inspired by les arts incohérents, a French art movement that lasted from the late 1880s to the mid-1890s.

 Cohl originally joined the film company Gaumont as a writer, and directed comedy and fantasy films before moving on to animation.
 He went on to work for the company Éclair, and directed over 250 films between 1908 and 1923.